Kayli/logspub/physics.md

 ## major breakthroughs

 - discovery of an atom
-  - 1808 john dalton published his atomic theory
+  - 1808 john dalton published his atomic theory: billiard ball model
-  - early 1900s Ernest Rutherford with friends - discovery of the atomic nucleus and the proton
+  - 1911 ernest rutherford with friends - discovery of the atomic nucleus and the proton

 ## classical mechanics